 Mary: All true.

 Mary: I am younger, was younger, by a few years.
-I guess I’m older now, by a few months.
+I guess I’m older now.

 Ametus: Please, if this is none of my business or you don’t want to talk about it, I understand.